jamesshore/livestream/README.md

 This example code is used in my [Tuesday Lunch & Learn](https://www.jamesshore.com/v2/projects/lunch-and-learn) series.
 See that link for for more information and an archive of past episodes, or [watch live on Twitch](https://www.twitch.tv/jamesshorelive).

-This Week's Challenge (15 Sep 2020): Request Timeouts
+This Week's Challenge (22 Sep 2020): Request Cancellation
 ---------------------

 This repo contains a command-line client/server application.
 The command-line application calls a small microservice that encodes text using ROT-13 encoding.
 (You can find the details below, under "Running the Code" and "How the Microservice Works.")

-The client-side code has good error-handling, with one exception: it doesn't have any timeouts.
-Not-so-coincidentally, the server has been programmed to randomly delay some requests by 30 seconds.
+The server-side code is programmed to randomly delay some requests by 30 seconds.
+The client-side command-line interface (CLI) times out after five seconds, but it doesn't cancel the request, so the CLI doesn't exit until the server responds.

-Your challenge this week is to update the command-line application to gracefully time out and display an error if the server doesn't respond within a short period of time.
-(The amount of time is up to you; I suggest five seconds.)
-You don't need to deal with cancellation this week, so it's okay if the CLI doesn't exit right away.
+Your challenge this week is to update the CLI to cancel the network request when it times out, so that the CLI exits after five seconds when the server is slow to respond.
+(Note that the code will take five seconds to exit even if the server responds right away; you don't have to solve that problem this week.)

 As always, make sure that your code is well tested.
+This week, also do your best to make sure the cancellation mechanism is well designed.

 Hints: